zahra-zarrabi/YOLOv5_voc/README.md

 # YOLOv5_voc
-The YOLOv5 missile is a family of pre-trained objects and object recognition models on the COCO dataset.
+In this repository we want to train YOLOv5 on VOC dataset.

 <details open>
 <summary>Install</summary>
-Clone repo and install requirements.txt
+Clone the repo and install requirement packages

 ```
 git clone https://github.com/ultralytics/yolov5  # clone